 Details of Your Debt Must Be Kept Private

-Debt collectors are prohibited to divulge to anyone about the confidential details about your debt.
+Debt collectors are prohibited to divulge to anyone confidential details about your debt.
 Keep in mind that it’s your right to keep your debt information private.
 But they are allowed to communicate with your parents, legal guardian, spouse, or lawyer to ask for your contact information if they can’t contact you.

 However, debt collectors can only contact them one each.
 They can’t ask your friends, family members, or spouse to pay your debts.